 - 9.1.
-To be awarded the dual degree of NPU and QMUL, a student must have: - (1) obtained the graduation qualification of NPU and QMUL; - (2) met relevant requirements for bachelor degree of NPU, QMUL and the People's Republic of China.
+To be awarded the dual degree of NPU and QMUL, a student must have: - (1) obtained the graduation qualification of NPU and QMUL; - (2) met relevant requirements for bachelor degree of NPU, QMUL and the People's Republic of China. - 9.2.

-- 9.2.
 Students must meet the requirements for a BEng award of both NPU and QMUL.
-A student who does not meet degree requirements of either university cannot be awarded a bachelor degree. - 9.3.
+A student who does not meet degree requirements of either university cannot be awarded a bachelor degree.

+- 9.3.
 The Subject Examination Board may recommend the award of the degree with condoned pass in up to two QMUL technical modules where: - (1) The overall mark for each failed module is between 30-39 per cent on the UK scale; and, - (2) The honours weighted average mark is at least 40 per cent on the UK scale; and, - (3) The Year 4 Project module mark is at least 40 per cent on the UK scale. - 9.4.
 The transcript provided by NPU will show all marks on the NPU Chinese scale. - 9.5.
 The transcript provided by QMUL will show all marks on the QMUL UK scale plus an overall BEng Honours classification. - 9.6.
-The BEng Honors of QMUL weighted average shall be calculated (to one decimal place) as a weighted sum with: - (1) 0 average % mark for Year 1 modules; - (2) 0.1 average % mark for Year 2 modules; - (3) 0.3 average % mark for Year 3 modules; - (4) 0.6 average % mark for Year 4 modules. - 9.7.
+The BEng Honors of QMUL weighted average shall be calculated (to one decimal place) as a weighted sum as follows: - (1) For cohorts beginning the programme in 2020-21 or earlier: - (a) 0 average % mark for Year 1 modules; - (b) 0.1 average % mark for Year 2 modules; - (c) 0.3 average % mark for Year 3 modules; - (d) 0.6 average % mark for Year 4 modules. - (2) For cohorts beginning the programme in 2021-22 or later: - (a) 0 average % mark for level 3 Year 1 modules; - (b) 0.1 average % mark for level 4 Year 1 modules and for Year 2 modules; - (c) 0.3 average % mark for Year 3 modules; - (d) 0.6 average % mark for Year 4 modules. - 9.7.
 The BEng Honors of QMUL shall be awarded based on the BEng Honors weighted average as follows: - (1) 1st Class \geq 70.0% - (2) Upper second class: 60.0 69.9% - (3) Lower second class: 50.0 59.9% - (4) Third class: 40.0 49.9% - 9.8.
 Request for a review of a module result or for a degree classification: - (1) Students may request a review of an examination board decision (for an individual module or for the overall classification) within 10 working days of the results being released to students, using an NPU JP standard form.
 A request for review shall only be on the grounds of procedural error or when extenuating circumstances have not been made known at the appropriate time for there can be no review of academic judgement. - (2) The form must be completed in English for modules taught by QMUL and in Chinese for modules taught by NPU.
 The form will be dealt with by the university teaching the module using its normal procedures. - (3) For reviews of the overall classification the form must be completed in English and Chinese and will be considered jointly by the two universities. - (4) A decision on the review will normally be communicated to the student and the other university within 10 working days of the request being received.
-This may exceptionally be extended where QMUL teaching staff are in Xi'an and the relevant examination material is in London. - (5) If marks have to be changed as a result of the review they will be reported through Chair's Action of the Subject Examination Board to the two universities so the records can be updated.
+This may exceptionally be extended where QMUL teaching staff are in Xi'an and the relevant examination material is in London - (5) If marks have to be changed as a result of the review they will be reported through Chair's Action of the Subject Examination Board to the two universities so the records can be updated.